 Work on the embankment will include the installation of an erosion control barrier, mulch, and a sandstone block and boulder border.
 These works are expected to take up to two weeks.

 While Council’s contractors will have a traffic management plan in place, Reserve users are asked to exercise caution throughout the works program and to closely supervise their dogs while playing in the Reserve.

 Enquiries about the work can be directed to Council’s Dan Mahoney Project Team on 9806 5050.

 Dan Mahoney Reserve closed 6 - 13 May 2019 for groundwater testing

-As a result of environmental investigations (see below for more information) conducted in 2018, City of Parramatta Council has commenced work to design a new cap for the landfill that exists beneath Dan Mahoney Reserve.
+As a result of environmental investigations conducted in 2018 (see March 2019 update on this page for more information), City of Parramatta Council has commenced work to design a new cap for the landfill that exists beneath Dan Mahoney Reserve.